henry-zwart/boids/README.md

 ### Running with a generic Python3.13 venv

+> [!IMPORTANT]
-> **Note:** If your Python3.13 executable is called something other than `python3.13`, replace this accordingly in the following steps.
+> If your Python3.13 executable is called something other than `python3.13`, replace this accordingly in the following steps.

 ```zsh
 # == Navigate to this directory